This playbook is my home-made, battle-tested process to build a robust pitch deck for an early-stage tech startup.

 Conclusion: a good deck doesn't make a good startup

-A deck can communicate your project better.
-It won't make your project better.
+A deck can convey your vision better.
+It won't make your startup better.
 If the basics are crap, it will show.

 Build a great startup first, a great pitch deck second.

-Don't hesitate to share your best practices in comments and I'll update the playbook accordingly.
+Don't hesitate to share your best practices in comments.
+I'll update the playbook accordingly.